ont-app/graph-log/README.md

-For efficiency's sake, we want to avoid evaluating log statements when the log level in not appropriate, and so this stuff is handled by a set of macros defined in `ont-app.graph-log.macros`.
+For efficiency's sake, we want to avoid evaluating log statements when the log level in not appropriate, and so this stuff is handled by a set of macros defined in `ont-app.graph-log.levels`.

 Here are two examples, the first of which calls `log!` and the second of which calls `log-value!`